This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 What will happen:

 You will lie face down with your hips and knees slightly bent.
-The cheeks of your buttocks will be separated and kept open with surgical tape.
-An incision will be made on your lower back, a few inches above the opening of your anus.
-Tissues and muscles will be cut and separated to reach the damaged or broken coccyx.
-Your healthcare provider will remove all or part of your coccyx.
-Blood vessels, nerves, and ligaments near the coccyx will be checked and repaired if they are damaged.
-A drain may be placed to drain fluids from the area.
-Your wound will be closed with stitches.
-The bones of your coccyx that have been removed may be sent to a lab for tests.
+An incision will be made over your tailbone.
+Your surgeon will remove all or part of your tailbone.
+Nearby blood vessels, nerves, and ligaments will be checked and repaired if they are damaged.
+A drain may be placed to remove fluids from the area.
+The incision will be closed with stitches.

 After your surgery: